IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 After the installation of the module, notice that the minimized Software Factory is now showing a warning symbol.
 ![Warnings displayed after Module Installation](images/after-module-install-sf-warnings.png)

-This is due to the background Software Factory Execution process (which you've minimized previously) having detected changes made to your project that triggered a re-run of the Software Factory Execution.
+This is due to the background Software Factory Execution process (which you've minimized previously) having detected changes made to your project which triggered a re-run of the Software Factory Execution.

 After opening the highlighted status button below, you can drill down into the details to inspect what went wrong.
 [!Video-Loop videos/after-module-install-sf-warnings-detail.mp4]